orix-software/bpm/mkdocs/docs/commands/bpm_plugins.md

 # bpm plugins - Manage plugins

 A plugin is a tool in order to manage some part of the development.
+Each day, bpm will try to update plugins, and will ask if plugin must be installed

 ## bpm plugins